-Services that are covered for you What you must pay when you get these services \$0 copayment for each Medicare-covered comprehensive outpatient rehabilitation facility (CORF) visit. ^{††} Outpatient substance abuse services Outpatient treatment and counseling for substance abuse. \$15 copayment for each Medicare-covered individual therapy session. ^{††} \$10 copayment for each Medicare-covered group therapy session. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services You pay these amounts until you reach the out-of-pocket maximum.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, physician offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$0 copayment for each Medicare-covered physical therapy and speech-language therapy visit. ^{††} \$0 copayment for each Medicare-covered occupational therapy visit. ^{††} \$0 copayment for each Medicare-covered comprehensive outpatient rehabilitation facility (CORF) visit. ^{††} Outpatient substance use disorder services Outpatient treatment and counseling for substance use disorder. \$15 copayment for each Medicare-covered individual therapy session. ^{††} \$10 copayment for each Medicare-covered group therapy session. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
 Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient".
-This is called an \$25 copayment for Medicare-covered surgery or other services at an outpatient hospital or ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges. †† You pay these amounts until still be considered an "outpatient."
-This is called an "Outpatient Observation" stay.
-If you are not sure if you are an outpatient, you should ask your doctor or the hospital staff.
-If you receive any services or items other than surgery, including but not limited to diagnostic tests, therapeutic services, prosthetics, orthotics, supplies or Part B drugs, there may be additional cost-sharing for those services or items.
-Please refer to the appropriate section in this chart for you reach the out-of-pocket maximum.
-Outpatient surgical services that can be delivered in an available ambulatory surgery center must be delivered in an ambulatory surgery center unless a hospital outpatient department is medically necessary.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient \$25 copayment for Medicare- covered surgery or other services at an outpatient hospital or ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges. ^{††}